 Unless you have a chunk of money set aside to pay content writers, you’ll likely be doing the vast majority of the writing for your site early on.

-Because of that, you need to be at least a decent writer.
+Because of that, you need to be at least a decent writer; this will be essential when building a niche website.

 If not, you’ll find it difficult to get people to stick around on your site and read related articles, opt-in to your lead magnets, click on your affiliate links, etc.